 Solution: Watch out for unnatural hyphenations when reviewing the converted file and delete them.
 As in the case of misspellings, use the CTRL+F function to find all hyphens and delete the inconsistent ones.

-➢ Bold, Underline and Italics Errors: OCR often fails to identify boldly, underline and italic formatting, as well as mixed upper and lower case.
-Moreover, these elements may display in a different font or even entirely different characters in the converted file.
+Bold, Underline and Italics Errors: OCR often fails to identify bold, underline and italic formatting, as well as mixed upper and lower case.
+Moreover, these elements may display in different font or even entirely different characters in the converted file.
 These bold, underline and italics are used to emphasize important points, names and titles, and cannot be ignored when converting PDF to Word.

 Solution: Use the find and replace feature to address these problems.

-➢ Excluded links: Most online content contains links, but these elements can be excluded in PDF to Word conversion, more so when natural anchor text is used instead of the actual URL in the body of the text.
+Excluded links: Most online content contain links, but these elements can be excluded in PDF to Word conversion, more so when natural anchor text is used instead of the actual URL in the body of the text.

 Solution: Proofread the document and make the necessary corrections